-Guideline: The most successful students have earned a C- or better in Grade 8 Math
+Guideline: The most successful students have earned a C- or better in Grade 8 Math; a co-taught section of this course is available.

 321 GEOMETRY - Honors

 The fundamental purpose of the course in Geometry is to formalize and extend students' geometric experiences.
 Students explore more complex geometric situations and deepen their explanations of geometric relationships, moving towards formal mathematical arguments.
 The course is designed for students with a high interest and motivation in mathematics.
 At times, students are expected to be able to work and study mathematics outside of class.
 Upon successful completion of this course, students will be able to: